You sell all kinds of products and services with WooCommerce. But when adding these to your site, they will be assigned specific product data.

 Controlling When the Product Shows

 In your Publish options, you will find a setting called Catalog Visibility.
-Although this is pretty basic, you still have some options here for where to show and hide the product.
+Although this is pretty basic, you still have some options here for where to show and hide the product on the shop page and other archive pages.

 Also, it lets you set the product as a featured product.
 You will find that many themes that are built for WooCommerce may have options on the homepage for the Featured Product.
 This is where you can control what it does and doesn’t show.